owskio/then-resolve-bind-return/README.md

 ## Shows the correspondence between promises supporting 'assimilation' and a simple concurrency monad

----
+Assume you have a JavaScript promise libarary which supports 'promise assimilation'.

-1) Assume you have a JavaScript promise library.
+*That is, when in a .then callback, you return a promise, thereby replacing the old one.*
-2) Assume that said promise libarary supports 'promise assimilation'.
+Then, this repository's unit tests show that the (Promise.prototype.then,Promise.resolve) methods
-(That is, when in a .then callback, you return a promise, thereby replacing the old one.)
+satisfy the same monad laws that (bind,return) do, proving they are an instance of a monad.

 Then, you could start writing *monadic* code like this:
 ```javascript
 var myUltimatePromise =